thesabareesh/protrip/README.md

 - Simple, intuitive interface based on **[Material Design](https://material.google.com/)** principles.
 - **HOTELS AND RESTAURANTS** Browse pictures and reviews of great new places also with driving directions !
 - **NEARBY ATTRACTIONS** Find out nearby popular attractions as well as reviews and ratings from other travelers.
-- **No Internet?
-No problem**.
-Tap the star button and browse your favorite places on the go.
+- Access your favorite places across all of your devices.
+- Simple, trusted and secure way to Sign-in.

 ### Bug reports?
 Feature requests?